Carcass (band): Signing to Columbia and Heartwork (1993–1995)

-Demise (1996–2006)
+Swansong and breakup (1996–2006)

 Continuing record company problems with Columbia/Sony caused the album to be delayed from late summer 1995 to June 1996, in which time Carcass moved back to Earache Records, and broke up before even releasing Swansong.
 The move back to Earache was dubbed by Walker as "the second great rock and roll swindle" as they had effectively been paid twice for the same album.
 Swansong featured twelve of the seventeen tracks put to tape during the recording sessions.
 Walker has since stated in interviews that all seventeen songs should have been included in a double album, and that some songs omitted from Swansong were actually stronger than some of Swansong's actual content.
 Carcass also remixed Killing Joke's "Democracy" (by re-recording the music, but keeping the original vocals), although this time Regadas performed all guitar duties, as it is thought Steer had quit the band by early 1996.
 The Carcass "Rooster Mix" was made available on Killing Joke's Democracy.
 Around the time of Swansongs release, Carcass informed the press that they were ending the band without even a farewell tour, but most fans had guessed this may be the case via the album title.

 The album sold well, staying near the top of the Indie Rock Chart in the UK for several months, above bands such as Placebo, despite having no touring support from the band.
 It is rumoured that the band were offered several lucrative tours in 1995, such as supporting Iron Maiden on their "X-Factour 95" tour, which had the album been released as expected in 1995, could have improved the band's sales and longevity.

 A posthumous compilation, Wake Up and Smell the...
 Carcass was released in October 1996 to collect together Carcass' rarer material, including unreleased material, songs only available on EPs and compilations, and live tracks.
 An accompanying video was released a few weeks after the Wake Up CD with little knowledge from the band or their management.
 The video, later released on DVD, featured five of the band's promotional videos, a show from the Grindcrusher 1989 tour (as a three piece) and a show from the 1992 Gods of Grind tour.
 Sound on the two live shows is poor, particularly the latter, which Walker has described as "unmixed".

 Owen, Walker, and Regadas continued with the band Blackstar, accompanied by former Cathedral bassist Mark Griffiths, using the second Swansong advance from Earache to fund the recording.
 Blackstar, later Blackstar Rising, became defunct after drummer Owen suffered a severe cerebral hemorrhage.
 Amott went on to found hard rock band Spiritual Beggars and successful Swedish melodic death metal band Arch Enemy.
 In the biggest musical departure, Steer formed Firebird, a Clapton-esque rock band.